rubyforgood/inkind-admin/README.md

 Seeding data creates one "admin" user for you to log in as locally.

+To log in as an admin:

 Email: admin@cep.dev
+Password: password

+To log in as a volunteer:

+Email: volunteer@cep.dev
 Password: password

 ## Setup Instructions for full-stack application